aditi-560/E-commerce-follow-along/README.md

 Write an backend endpoint that will send all the addresses of the user.
 Note:- This lesson will help you in understanding How to implement place order functionality.

+# MileStone 24

+elcome to Milestone 24! 🌟

+Today, we will make our create an order conformation page in frontend where will display products ordering and address selected and total price details.

+Learning Goals 🎯
+By the end of this milestone, you will:

+We will create an order conformation page.
+Steps for Milestone 24📝
+First we will display all the products we are ordering Next we will display the address user selected to deliver We will display the total value of the cart
+We will have an place order button at the bottom.

 =======
 ### Run the app locally by cloning the repository, installing dependencies, and starting the server.